Periapsis-Studios/Beyond-the-Sphere-Vector/README.md

 - Nim OOP library: https://github.com/jjv360/nim-classes (Installable with dep.bat)
 - Nimgame 2: https://vladar4.github.io/nimgame2/ (Installable with dep.bat)
 - Nake (Installable with dep.bat)
+NOTE:
+Rename SDL2_nim in your .nimble packages folder to just SDL2 (leaving the hashtag untouched)
 ## Building the Nim source files:
 - Run Build.bat, as simple as that